ConnectAi/cs/README.md

 ____

 ## Installation
-The idea here is that you have your app in development on GIT.
-Then you'll clone to your live server, and run CS in production mode.
+The idea here is that you have your app in development on Git.
+Then you'll clone or deploy to your production server, and run CS in production mode.

 ### Development
 	> npm install -g cs
 	> cs init {{appname}}

-### Production (with Nginx & GIT)
+### Production (with Nginx & Git)

     > npm install -g cs
     > git clone {{yourapp}} /your/app/dir